matteopuel/Gadget2_MP/README.md

-GADGET-2 code with Oscillating ADM model (for ligth scalar and vector mediators).
-(Author: MPUEL)
+### GADGET-2 code with Oscillating ADM model (for ligth scalar and vector mediators).

+This code is based on GADGET-2, written by Volker Springel (https://wwwmpa.mpa-garching.mpg.de/gadget/).
+Please cite the initial paper if using this file.

+Author of modifications: Matteo Puel @2020

 Description of the new Makefile options: